Housing Affordability

 How is it measured?

 Housing affordability data come from the Federal Reserve Bank of Atlanta's Home Ownership Affordability Monitor (HOAM), which provides a monthly measure of the median-income household's ability to afford the median-priced home.
 HOAM includes the full cost of homeownership, including monthly principal and interest, current mortgage interest rates, taxes, property insurance, and private mortgage insurance.
 HOAM uses the U.S. Department of Housing and Urban Development (HUD) 30 percent of income affordability threshold to measure affordability.
 The HOAM uses median household income from the U.S. Census Bureau, median sales price data from Zonda Home, and 30-year fixed mortgage rates from Freddie Mac, while assuming a 10% down payment.
 Private mortgage insurance (PMI) is estimated at 0.558% of the mortgage amount.
-The data is reported monthly, and the Making Action Possible (MAP) research team aggregates the data into an annual value.
+The data is reported monthly, and the Making Action Possible (MAP) research team aggregates it into an annual total.